D-Roberts/transformers-retrieval-ranking-nli-ECIR2021/README.md

 ## II.
 API (MVP for research illustration purpose only)

-* Try fun claims such as "COVID-19 was sent over by aliens from Mars."
-Good way to retrieve facts and learn some Portuguese and Romanian!
+* Try fun claims such as {"COVID-19 was sent over by aliens from Mars."} Good way to retrieve facts and learn some Portuguese and Romanian!

 * System runs at approx 20 QPS.
 Last step on cached pre-retrieved top 5 evidence sentences runs within 0.25s SLA; end-to-end approx 30s (all steps).